node-migrator-bot/thimble/client/documentation/plugins/layout.md

 ### Layout ###

 Layout introduces the `yield` tag.
-Layouts work in the same way express provides layouts, by adding them through `res.render`.
+Layouts work in the same as express - by adding them through `res.render`.
 Here's an example:

     res.render('index/index', {
       name : "Matt",